Skip to main content

 Visit Toward the Heart's Peer2Peer page for project background, the ROSE model and best practice manual, COVID-19 support tools and the compassionate action campaign series.

-Compassion, Inclusion & Engagement (CIE)
+Compassion, inclusion & engagement (CIE)

-CIE facilitates community based dialogues across BC that provide opportunities to build capacity and develop networks across and within health services and community agencies to foster and promote accessible, inclusive and culturally safe harm reduction services through ongoing peer engagement.
+CIE facilitates community based dialogues across B.C. that provide opportunities to build capacity and develop networks across and within health services and community agencies to foster and promote accessible, inclusive and culturally safe harm reduction services through ongoing peer engagement.
 Visit Toward the Heart's CIE page for project description and reports.

 Professionals for Ethical Engagement of Peers (PEEP) Consultation & Advisory Board

-PEEP's goal is to inform and enhance peer engagement with best practice recommendations so service providers BC-wide can work with peers in their communities to better meet local needs.
+PEEP's goal is to inform and enhance peer engagement with best practice recommendations so service providers B.C.-wide can work with peers in their communities to better meet local needs.
 This board builds on existing peer relationships and explores new ways for more meaningful, ongoing dialogue with service providers and community partners.

 Visit the Harm Reduction Program Reports page for PEEP resources, including publications and best practice guidelines.